Walking and running

 Marquam Hill is most easily accessed via Terwilliger Boulevard.
 Sam Jackson Park Road lacks a sidewalk or shoulder and is not accessible by foot.
 Several forest trails connect to Marquam Hill from Lair Hill, Council Crest Trail and the Marquam Nature Park.
 Marquam Hill can also be accessed by walking to the Tram at South Waterfront.

 South Waterfront is accessible from the north via Moody Ave, from Lair Hill via Gibbs Street Pedestrian Bridge, and from the south via the Willamette Waterfront Path.
-Hawthorne Bridge and Tilikum Crossing (opening September 2015) are walkable bridges.
+Hawthorne Bridge, Sellwood Bridge and Tilikum Crossing are walkable bridges.